 Compared to 2009, grade 12 students were more likely to be taking a science course in 2015.
 Fifty-seven percent of twelfth-grade students reported enrollment in a science course, up from 53 percent in 2009.
 There was also a significant change in the percentage of students who reported having taken biology, chemistry, and physics in their high school careers; 41 percent of students reported having taken these courses in 2015 compared to 34 percent in 2009.

 Full results for the nation and states are available online.
-For more information, visit
+For more information, visit nationsreportcard.gov

-https://nrcpreview3.naepims.org/science_2015/

-.

 ###